SalValichu/SalValichu/README.md

-Hey, I'm sal, The only one.
+Hey, I'm Sal, The only one.
 DM me any ideas
-I dont publish over 75% of my projects.
+I dont publish over 99% of my projects.
 I am not lazy..

 Languages I understand:
 - Python - Fluently